tj-django/django-migration-fixer/README.md

 # django-migration-fixer

-Ensure that migration files always stay(s) ordered regardless of remote changes.
-Resolve django makemigrations conflicts `multiple leaf nodes in the migration graph`.
+Resolve django makemigrations conflicts `multiple leaf nodes in the migration graph` by ensuring that migration files and dependencies are always ordered regardless of remote changes.

 ## Installation